gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 Chatbots are a popular application of large language models (LLMs).
 Using Gradio, you can easily build a demo of your LLM and share that with your users, or try it yourself using an intuitive chatbot UI.

-This tutorial uses `gr.ChatInterface()`, which is a high-level abstraction that allows you to create your chatbot UI fast, often with a single line of code.
+This tutorial uses `gr.ChatInterface()`, which is a high-level abstraction that allows you to create your chatbot UI fast, often with a _single line of Python_.
 It can be easily adapted to support multimodal chatbots, or chatbots that require further customization.

 **Prerequisites**: please make sure you are using the latest version version of Gradio: